salih18/salih18/README.md

   <br>

   <p>
-    The programming languages, frameworks, libraries and tools that I have experiences are
+    Here is an excerpt of the languages, frameworks, libraries and the tech stacks
   </p>

 </div>